FireRedNinja/cs-notes/_posts/2018-01-08-cyber-security-fundamentals.md

 ---------------------------------------------------------
 # Web security

-### How does it wokr
+## How does it work
-- browser ask webserver for a website which might be connected t a backend
+- browser ask webserver for a website which might be connected to a backend
-- executed on the client
+- the website is executed on the client

-### http
+### HTTP
 - used in most transmition
 - stateless
   - easier to implement